Some of our information has moved to NT.GOV.AU

 Retail training activity for the last 12 months is 134 apprentices at Certificate II, III or IV level in the retail training package.
 In all, ALPA as an RTO has completed around 1,750 retail apprenticeships since the RTO was registered in 1982.

 Batchelor Institute is the only Aboriginal and Torres Strait Islander dual sector tertiary provider in Australia.
 It has two main campuses in Batchelor and Alice Springs, four regional annexes, and a number of community-based learning centres.

-Current enrollment is 1,168, and it has a staff of 412 - 148 of whom are Indigenous - delivering 44 qualifications.
+Current enrolment is 1,168, and it has a staff of 412 - 148 of whom are Indigenous - delivering 44 qualifications.
 In 2015, 710 Indigenous students completed a certificate or diploma-level qualification.
 Of these, 69 per cent live in remote and very remote locations.

 The institute’s footprint has expanded across Australia and into Timor-Leste, where the institute is supporting the NT Department of Education in an English language program.
-Batchelor Institute focusses on education and training under a ‘both-ways’ philosophy, where Aboriginal and Torres Strait Islander ways of knowing and learning are used to explore a Western learning paradigm.
+Batchelor Institute focuses on education and training under a ‘both-ways’ philosophy, where Aboriginal and Torres Strait Islander ways of knowing and learning are used to explore a Western learning paradigm.

 This approach means graduates leave with improved skills, greater leadership qualities, problem-solving ability and with their cultural identity strong.

 Runner up: BCA National Training Group

 Since 1999, BCA National has run training across Australia, with offices in Darwin and Sydney.
 The Darwin office was established in August 2011 with one staff member.
 Today, it has 12 employees and delivers 36 qualifications to 537 students.
 It delivers training in education and childcare, accountancy, community and social work, aged care and leadership and management across all certificate and diploma levels.
 Small class sizes of 8 to 15 ensure each student gets sufficient one-on-one time with their trainer.